Review sample supplied by Boelsz Audio

 With grills on they also look very classy

 Jack Boelsz of Boelszaudio contacted me for reviewing two recently introduced products in his portfolio: the Xindak XA6950 II integrated amplifier and the Aurum Cantus V30M speakers.
 This review focuses on the latter.

 There are no two ways about it: the Aurum Cantus V30M’s really are beautiful.
-The review samples are finished in piano laquer but the speakers are also available in high gloss maple and rosewood.
-The speakers feature a pure aluminium ribbon tweeter for fast transient response and super low distortion and a carbon fiber and non-woven carbon fiber + cell material + non-woven carbon fiber sandwich woofer for low destortion and high power handling.
+The review samples are finished in piano lacquer but the speakers are also available in high gloss maple and rosewood.
+The speakers feature a pure aluminum ribbon tweeter for fast transient response and super low distortion and carbon fiber and non-woven carbon fiber + cell material + non-woven carbon fiber sandwich woofer for low distortion and high power handling.
 Both drivers have been developed in house.

 Rowland and Bryston

-Retaining the amplification and switching back to the Aurum Cantuses, I am again greeted with very nicely solid bass, still a little thick, but more even handed, and very well behaved.
+Retaining the amplification and switching back to the Aurum Cantuses, I am again greeted with very nicely solid bass, still a little thick, but more even-handed, and very well behaved.
 The fuller tonality in the bass carries through in the midrange, lending more body to vocals and piano, making them sound more mature, and in some cases more convincing because of that.
-In other cases I felt that the midrange became slightly too muddled and not as open as I like it to be.
-Coming from full range ribbon speakers such as the Apogee Duettas this may come across as colouration and it probably is, but compared to many other dynamic speakers the V30M’s are actually very well damped and certainly have no obvious resonances.
+In other cases, I felt that the midrange became slightly too muddled and not as open as I like it to be.
+Coming from full-range ribbon speakers such as the Apogee Duettas this may come across as coloration and it probably is, but compared to many other dynamic speakers the V30M’s are actually very well damped and certainly have no obvious resonances.

 Being driven with amplification that I know well, and while detailing itself is never in question, I can conclude that focus and imaging in the depth plane (soundstage layering) is not quite as good as I am used to from the Apogees, but the Aurum Cantuses provide such a smooth and easy to listen to sound that this is quickly forgotten again.